sgeos/sgeos.github.io/_posts/2017-10-29-youtube_video_speed_bookmarklets.markdown

 ## Ads

 The bookmarklets can additionally be used to speed up ads.
+This is not possible with the provided controls.
 Either use the above bookmarklets to efficiently absorb advertising material, or use something like a speed of 100.00x for rapid playback without audio.